Want to set up an indoor box turtle enclosure? Chances are you’re going to make a mistake. Don’t worry though! I’ll teach you how to avoid it.

 What Do You Need For a Box Turtle Habitat?

 - A large tank, aquarium or terrarium to house everything.
-A glass aquarium is totally fine.
+A glass aquarium if fine.
 It has drawbacks but one thing it does do really well is maintain moisture and humidity.
 In more open terrariums or habitats, this can sometimes be a struggle.
+However, I still think terrariums are the best option.

 - Substrate.
 This is basically what your turtle will live and move around on.
 There are lots of great substrate combinations.
 A basic one is to combine coconut fiber and organic soil and cover it with sphagnum moss or bark.
 For more information on substrates, check out my article on the best substrate for box turtles.
 You can also check out this cheap substrate on amazon.